Downloadable tools are available at the bottom of the page

 A pre-litigation stage

-This situation constitutes a break in the balance of the commercial relationship where one of the protagonists, the buyer, does not fulfill his commitment, which is unacceptable.
-It is appropriate to increase the pressure on your client and send him a letter of formal notice to let him know that you have reached the end of the amicable follow-up process and thus safeguard your rights for possible litigation.
+What is appropriate in those cases is to increase the pressure on your client.
+You can send him a letter of formal notice to let him know that you have reached the end of the amicable process.
+Thus, you safeguard your rights for possible litigation.

 Collection level 3 process